nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 ![image](https://user-images.githubusercontent.com/2271720/176687352-e99a5f7d-9260-4f63-abd4-abaa4671daf3.png)

 # Main features
-1. Close open windows
+1. Close open windows gracefully
-1. Close apps with multiple windows via `ydotool` so you don't lose sessions of this app (See also: [How to make Close by rules work](https://github.com/nlpsuge/gnome-shell-extension-another-window-session-manager#how-to-make-close-by-rules-work))
+1. Close apps with multiple windows gracefully via `ydotool` so you don't lose sessions of this app (See also: [How to make Close by rules work](https://github.com/nlpsuge/gnome-shell-extension-another-window-session-manager#how-to-make-close-by-rules-work))
 1. Save open windows
 1. Restore session(s)
 1. Restore a session at startup (See also: [#9](https://github.com/nlpsuge/gnome-shell-extension-another-window-session-manager/issues/9#issuecomment-1097012874)).
 Please note that this feature is **disabled by default**.